It really is a mixed bag...

 East.
-This area is mostly residential and extremely affordable, but crime rates are considerably higher.
-The safer neighborhoods are located far, far east, just inside the city limits.
-Just drive down the Broken Arrow Expressway past Mingo for refreshingly safe and family-oriented streets, complete with soccer fields, parks, shopping, and plenty of local and diverse eats. $
+This area is mostly residential and extremely affordable.
+The best neighborhoods are located far, far east just inside the city limits.
+Just drive down the Broken Arrow Expressway past Mingo for pleasant streets, complete with soccer fields, parks, shopping, and plenty of local and diverse eats.

 Hot Country Fiddle